raspberrypilearning/mapping-the-weather/worksheet.md

     import webbrowser
     ```

-1. Here, `requests` is used to fetch the JSON data from the database, and `json` is used to process JSON data. `folium` is a tool for visualising data on maps in Python.
+1. Here, `requests` is used to fetch the JSON data from the database, and `json` to process JSON data. `folium` is a tool for visualising data on maps in Python.

 1. Next, the URL for the RESTful API needs to be stored as a string in your program.